SpellholdStudios/Shadows_over_Soubar/README.md

 #### Under development

 By Roberciiik:
-- Support for BP-BGT-Worldmap v13!
+- Support for BP-BGT-Worldmap v13.
+- Removed "(SoS)" tag from the worldmap hints.

 By Lzw104522773:
 - Added Simplified Chinese translations.